2022

 Geoff Fernie, PhD

-Queen’s University, Toronto Rehabilitation Institute CFHSG Completed
+Queen’s University, Toronto Rehabilitation Institute Canadian Forces Health Services Completed